Bruin-Entrepreneurs/main-2018/README.md

 # main-2018
 The 2018 version of bruinentrepreneurs.org

+TO MAKE CHANGES TO THE WEBSITE:
+–Push it to the master branch to the repository.
+And if you plan on changing the main file name for any reason you have to change it in index.php i had to deploy it as a php app as opposed to a static site.
+Contact Rahul for further info.

 Once we finish the bone structure of the website –(less important) browserconfig.xml: create tiles for IE11 –Make sure everyone's majors and minors are correct